dieselfox1/fincommerce/docs/best-practices/localization-translation/translating-fincommerce.md

 FinCommerce is already translated into several languages and is translation-ready right out of the box.
 All that's needed is a translation file for your language.

-There are several methods to create a translation, most of which are outlined in the WordPress Codex.
-In most cases you can contribute to the project on [https://translate.wordpress.org/projects/wp-plugins/fincommerce/](https://translate.wordpress.org/projects/wp-plugins/fincommerce/).
+There are several methods to create a translation, most of which are outlined in the finpress Codex.
+In most cases you can contribute to the project on [https://translate.finpress.org/projects/wp-plugins/fincommerce/](https://translate.finpress.org/projects/wp-plugins/fincommerce/).

 To create custom translations you can consider using [Poedit](https://poedit.net/).

-## Set up WordPress in your language
+## Set up finpress in your language

-To set your WordPress site's language:
+To set your finpress site's language:

 1. Go to `WP Admin > Settings > General` and adjust the `Site Language`.
 2. Go to `WP Admin > Dashboard > Updates` and click the `Update Translations` button.